List of United States Navy vice admirals since 2020

 vice admiral

-There have been 54 vice admirals in the U.S. Navy since 1 January 2020, three of whom were promoted to four-star admiral.
+There have been 54 vice admirals in the U.S. Navy since 1 January 2020, four of whom were promoted to four-star admiral.
 All 54 achieved that rank while on active duty in the U.S. Navy.
 Admirals entered the Navy via several paths: 26 were commissioned via Naval Reserve Officers Training Corps (NROTC) at a civilian university, 19 via the U.S. Naval Academy (USNA), four via Aviation Officer Candidate School (AOCS), two via Officer Candidate School (OCS), one via direct commission (direct), and one via the California State University Maritime Academy (CSU Maritime).

 List of admirals